 Penalties for violating the two-plate law range from fix-it tickets to fines of up to $200 in Texas.

-Tickets for missing license plates, assuming there is a valid registration for the vehicle, generally do not go on the driver’s motor vehicle record as a moving violation and are thus unseen by auto insurance companies.
+Assuming there is a valid registration for the vehicle, tickets for missing license plates generally do not go on the driver’s motor vehicle record as a moving violation and are thus unseen by auto insurance companies.
 They should not affect your car insurance rates.

-But don’t ignore the ticket.
-That, warns CarInsurance.com consumer analyst Penny Gusner, could lead to a suspended driver’s license for administrative reasons -- and that could send your rates through the roof.
+But don’t ignore the ticket; it could lead to a suspended driver’s license for administrative reasons and send your rates through the roof.

 - District of Columbia